nexmo-community/ncco-examples/index.md

 Still looking for more?
 Try these:

-* [Getting Started with Voice API](https://developer.nexmo.com/voice/voice-api/overview#getting-started) on the Nexmo Developer Platform
+* [Getting Started with Voice API](https://developer.nexmo.com/voice/voice-api/overview#getting-started) on the Vonage API Developer Platform
 * [NCCO Reference](https://developer.nexmo.com/voice/voice-api/ncco-reference) for all the details on all the available parameters